joeledwardson/business-activity-visualiser/README.md

 ## Server

-The root project entry point is `main.js`, a node server providing an API to the front-end to retrieve numeric and geoJSON data from `data/businessdatabase2.db`.
+The root project entry point is `main.js`, a node server providing an API to the frontend to retrieve numeric and geoJSON data from `data/businessdatabase2.db` (and frontend React application.)

 **requests**